silitics/rugpi/README.md

 - Integrates well with [different fleet management solutions](https://rugix.org/docs/ctrl/advanced/fleet-management) (avoids vendor lock-in).
 - Provides powerful interfaces to built your own update workflow upon.

-Rugix Ctrl **supports or can be adapted to almost any requirements you may have** when it comes to robust and secure updates of **your entire system as well as its individual components**.
+Rugix Ctrl **supports or can be adapted to almost any requirements you may have** when it comes to robust and secure updates of your entire system as well as its individual components.

 [For details, check out Rugix Ctrl's documentation.](https://rugix.org/docs/ctrl)